vic-ma/website/content/posts/2025-11-05-final-report/index.md

 I kept a [daily journal](https://pad.gnome.org/s/qszU26K2b) of the things that I was working on.

+## Project summary

+I improved GNOME Crossword Editor's word suggestion algorithm, by re-implementing it as a forward-checking algorithm.
+Previously, our word suggestion algorithm only considered the constraints imposed by the intersection where the cursor is.
+This resulted in frequent dead-end word suggestions, which led to user frustration.

+To fix this problem, I re-implemented our word suggestion algorithm to consider the constraints imposed by every intersection in the current slot.
+This significantly reduces the number of dead-end word suggestions and leads to a better user experience.

+As part of this project, I also researched the field of constraint satisfaction problems and wrote a report on how we can use the AC-3 algorithm to further improve our word suggestion algorithm in the future.

+I also performed a competitive analysis of other crossword editors on the market and wrote a detailed report, to help identify missing features and guide future development.

 ## Word suggestion algorithm improvements

 The goal of any crossword editor software is to make it as easy as possible to create a good crossword puzzle.
-To that end, all crossword editors provides a [*word suggestion list*](https://gitlab.gnome.org/jrb/crosswords/-/raw/master/data/images/edit-grid.png)---a dynamic list of words that fit the current slot.
+To that end, all crossword editors provide a [*word suggestion list*](https://gitlab.gnome.org/jrb/crosswords/-/raw/master/data/images/edit-grid.png)---a list of words that fit the current slot.
 This feature helps the user find words that fit the slots on their grid.

 In order to generate the word suggestion list, crossword editors use a *word suggestion algorithm*.
 The simplest example of a word suggestion algorithm considers two constraints:
 * The size of the current slot.